Who is (Zwarte) Piet? A Continuing Evolution

 The debate is a symptom of deeper divisions in Dutch Society

-• “Grimmige sfeer maar geen al te grote incidenten tijdens intocht Sinterklaas in Nederland: verschillende arrestaties”, SPS en bvb, NOS, November 17, 2018
+• “Grimmige sfeer maar geen al te grote incidenten tijdens intocht Sinterklaas in Nederland: verschillende arrestaties”, SPS en bvb, HLN, November 17, 2018

 • “Intocht Zaanstad sfeervol verlopen, arrestaties in meerdere steden,” NU.nl, November 17, 2018